ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/source-code-surveys/mode-calculation.md

 correctly implementing and writing about this project's program.
 You are also encouraged to implement your own test cases for the `perform-mode-calculation.py` script to ensure that it is working correctly!
+This might involve creating different inputs to the function under test, calling the `calculate_mode` function, and then checking to ensure that it returned the correct ordered pair as its output.

 ## Project Reflection